JonathanHsuHH/chatbotnext/README.md

 Usage: Turn on the web search button in left pane.
 By default, the input message will be used as search key words and the search results will by be included in a default prompt.
 You can also set your own prompt using ##...## to enclose the search keyword.

 ## To Do
-1. Format code snippets in output
+1. Detailed search result and more search engines
-2. Detailed search result and more search engines
+2. Upload file and consume file
 3. Automatically set session name by summarize chat with gpt
 4. User authtication